pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 A symbolic schematic is given in the following figure.
 ![relaxation](images/iteration_relaxation.png "Relaxed Gauss-Seidel iterations")

-This method is again quite simple, but be able to stabilize some cases which fail with Gauss-Seidel iterations.
+This method is again quite simple, but able to stabilize some cases that fail with Gauss-Seidel iterations.
-A lower $\omega$ increases stability, but decreases convergence speed.
+One can see that a lower $\omega$ corresponds to a larger portion of the previous solution to be used.
+This increases stability, but decreases convergence speed.
-For more challenging problems, with incompresible flow and high added-mass, this approach will result in a very slow convergence, if it converges at all.
+For more challenging problems, with incompressible flow and high added-mass, this approach will result in a very slow convergence, if it converges at all.

 ### Settings

-Besides the parameters required in the class `CoupledSolverGaussSeidel`, the following parameters need to be included in the `settings` dictionary.
+Besides the [parameters required in the class `CoupledSolverGaussSeidel`](#settings), the following parameters need to be included in the `settings` dictionary.
 They are listed in alphabetical order.

 parameter|type|description
 ---:|:---:|---
-`omega`|double|Relaxation factor.
+`omega`|float|Relaxation factor.

 ## Aitken